Understanding the Planetary Formation and Evolution in Star Clusters(UPiC)-I: Evidence of Hot Giant Exoplanets Formation Timescales: Introduction

 This paper is arranged as follows.
 In section \ref{sec:2}, we describe methods, including data collection, age validation, and sample cut.
 In section \ref{sec:3}, we use these refined data to study planet radius -- age diagram and estimate the evolution of three different planet populations.
 In section \ref{sec:4}, we discuss how the statistical results constrain the planet formation mechanisms, including high-e migration and photoevaporation.
-Last, we summarize and discuss our major conclusions in section \ref{sec:5}.
+In section \ref{sec:5}, we discuss some additional influences and caveats.
+Last, we summarize our major conclusions in section \ref{sec:6}.